hajri94/Predictive-Model-for-Heat-Load-in-Buildings-Connected-to-District-Heating-Network/README.md

 # Model Optimization to Predict the Heat Load

 We calibrate our models for prediction purpose.
 We evaluate the effect of including various type of input parameters to improve the forecast accuracy of the models.

+We go to Google Colab notebook, we select one of these two files:

+:thong_sandal: **Organized Data/Scripts/Model optimization to predict the heat load_winter.ipynb** : This file is dedicated for the models of the winter term.

+:thong_sandal: **Organized Data/Scripts/Model optimization to predict the heat load_shoulder.ipynb** : This file is dedicated for the models of the shoulder term.